logo

 </Coupons>

-If the function returns three amounts, the rendered XML might be:
+If the function returns three entries, the rendered XML might be:

 <Coupons>